Espad0/Image-Matching-2D-3D/README.md

 ## 🚀 Overview

 Vision3D is a one-step solution for 3D scene reconstruction from photographs.

 Provide a folder of images, execute a single command, and obtain a high-quality 3D model.
-The library combines deep learning with classical computer vision, abstracting away complexity while remaining fully configurable.

 ```python
 from vision3d import Vision3DPipeline